zhichao-li/ray_dist/readme.md

 ## Distributed training with ray

-It is a part of Ray's code.
-The full ray can checkout `tf` branch.
+The `example` contains both tensorflow's and pytorch's examples.

-After you install ray with pip, you can replace or change the files under dir `..your envs path/site-packages/ray/experimental/sgd/tf(or pytorch)` with the files under `sgd`.
+The `timeHistory.py` file is a timer for TensorFlow Distributed training which is not contained in ray.

-And the `example` contains both tensorflow's and pytorch's examples.
+If you want to set the timer, you can see [here](#Add-Timer)

 #### Run `tensorflow` example with command